knpuniversity/symfony2-series/knpu/episode3/doctrine-relationship.rst

 This is like ``onDelete``, but in the opposite direction.
 With this, if we delete an Event, it will *cascade* the remove onto the owner.
-In other words, If I delete an Event, it wil also delete the User who is the owner.
+In other words, If I delete an Event, it will also delete the User who is the owner.

 Run ``doctrine:schema:update`` again: